Forecast-it/handbook/rituals.md

 At Forecast we're not big on meeting but to provide some structure and information transfer we have certain rituals that we gather around. :fire:

-## Townhalls
+## Town halls

-Once a month our CEO entertains an all hands townhall, typically lasting just shy of an hour.
+Once a month our CEO entertains an all hands town hall, typically lasting just shy of an hour.
 This is where the big presentation of strategy and current performance is done, and the main way for you to keep in the loop with what the company is focused on at a high, digestible level.
+It's also at town halls anyone can ask questions about anything that involves the entire company.

 ## Sprints